4 Reasons Why You Shouldn’t Hire Graphic Designers In-House

 Of course, the most obvious example is digital UI/UX design.
 The look of a website or app is a significant factor in its usability.

-On the other hand, if you consider packaging design as a component of the product, then the role of design also becomes evident.
+If you think of packaging design as part of the product, then the importance of design becomes clear.
 Just think of all the iconic packaging hacks, such as a Heinz ketchup bottle with an opening at the bottom or the shape and packaging of a Toblerone chocolate bar.

 Where can I hire a graphic designer?